apt install ssh

-To access from the remote, start from installing the ssh server.
-Once ssh is available, tweak some security configurations.
+To access from the remote, install an ssh server with security configurations.

 Physically accessing the server every time is not a usual solution.
 Normally we access the server via ssh connection from the other terminals.

-As the first step, I start from installing the ssh server.
+As the first step, install the ssh server.

 Log in as root, then install ssh.